MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/what-is-a-tooltip.md

 A ToolTip is a short description, usually just a few words, that appears when the user holds the mouse pointer briefly over a control or another part of the user interface without clicking.
 You can customize ToolTips for controls and for the **[Toolbox](../../reference/user-interface-help/toolbox.md)**.

-The default value for a new control that is copied from a form to the Toolbox is "New" followed by the control type.
-For example, the default ToolTip for a customized CommandButton (such as OK) is "New CommandButton".
-If a control has no associated ToolTip, "Unknown" is the default value.
+The default value for a new control that is copied from a form to the Toolbox is **New** followed by the control type.
+For example, the default ToolTip for a customized CommandButton (such as OK) is **New CommandButton**.
+If a control has no associated ToolTip, **Unknown** is the default value.

+> [!NOTE]
- **Note**  The ToolTip is information provided by Microsoft Forms to forms developers in design mode.
-Each control has a property,  **ControlTipText**, that allows forms developers to give a "ToolTip" to end users while the application is running.
+> The ToolTip is information provided by Microsoft Forms to form developers in design mode.
+Each control has a property, **ControlTipText**, that allows form developers to give a **ToolTip** to end users while the application is running.

 ## See also